Un peu d’histoire

 TIAMSA – The International Art Market Studies Association took further shape during a meeting of our founding members on 2 April 2016 following the ‘Dealers and Museums’ conference at the National Gallery London.
 All those attending supported the idea of the creation of such an association.
 The ensuing weeks thus saw the drafting of our constitution, the establishment of our website, and eventually the actual foundation in London on 31 May 2016 – in a meeting room kindly provided by the Burlington Magazine.
 Having constituted ourselves we formed an interim board comprising seven of the founding members.
 These, together with the additional ‘events officer’, were officially elected by almost forty members present at our first annual general meeting (AGM) on 13 July 2016 at Sotheby’s Institute of Art in London.
 Thanks to the wonderful support we have received from friends and colleagues in many countries, TIAMSA was joined by 100 members within the first seven weeks of its official launch (July 2016).

 In 2017 we gathered additional momentum with our first, very well received international conference on ‘Art Fairs’, held in July at Sotheby’s Institute London in conjunction with our second AGM when additional art market experts from a range of disciplines were elected to our board.
 2017 also saw a strengthening of our transatlantic ties as TIAMSA became an affiliated society of the US College Art Association (CAA), resulting in our first appearance with two sessions at the CAA conference in Los Angeles in February 2018 – complemented by a memorable members’ event generously hosted by the Getty Research Institute.
 Since then, we have held conferences at the Belvedere and the Dorotheum in Vienna (Sept 2018), the Museu Nacional de Arte Antiga in Lisbon (Nov 2019), the National Gallery and University of Edinburgh (May-July 2021, online) and at TU and Liebermann-Villa in Berlin (Sept 2022) – events that further expanded our network across Europe.
-In line with its constitution, TIAMSA elected a partly renewed board after the Berlin conference; it currently has 400+ members (Sept 2022).
+Since 2018, we host a session at the College Art Association and the tradition of the annual conference is now well anchored, after Berlin, we met in Brussels, Melbourne and Poznan.
+In line with its constitution, TIAMSA elected a partly renewed board after the Berlin conference in 2022; new co-chairs were elected, the original chairs Johannes Nathan and Veronika Korbei stepped down.
+TIAMSA has currently has 400+ members.